4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 9:00 AM — Via Krupp

 Do not wear sandals.
-I repeat: do not wear sandals.
-The path is steep, the stone steps are uneven, and there are no guardrails.
-I wore sandals.
-I regretted it immediately and intensely for 30 minutes.
+To repeat: do not wear sandals.
+The path is steep, the stone steps are uneven, and there are no guardrails — proper shoes turn 30 minutes of white-knuckling into a pleasure.

-The engineering is remarkable — hairpin turns carved into a vertical cliff.
-The views of the Faraglioni from halfway down are among the best on the island.
+The engineering is remarkable — hairpin turns cut into a vertical cliff.
+The views of the Faraglioni from halfway down rank among the best on the island.

 1:00 PM — Limoncello tasting

 Capri claims to be the birthplace of limoncello, made from the island's giant sfusato lemons.
-Limoncello di Capri on Via Roma offers free tastings.
-A bottle costs €8-15.
-I visited a lemon grove in Anacapri — the trees are enormous, the lemons the size of grapefruits, and the smell is intoxicating in a literal citrus-perfume way.
+Limoncello di Capri on Via Roma offers free tastings, and a bottle runs €8-15.
+Visit a lemon grove in Anacapri and the scale sinks in — the trees are enormous, the lemons the size of grapefruits, and the air is intoxicating in a literal citrus-perfume way.

-The lemon granita from a stand near the Piazzetta was just as good as the liqueur.
-Maybe better.
+The lemon granita from a stand near the Piazzetta holds its own against the liqueur.
+Maybe beats it.

 4:00 PM — Marina Piccola swim

-The small southern beach with clear water and a view of the Faraglioni from sea level.
-Not a sandy beach — mostly rocks with some platforms.
+The small southern beach with clear water and a sea-level view of the Faraglioni.
+Not a sandy beach — mostly rocks with a few platforms.
 Water shoes recommended.
-But swimming here, looking up at the cliffs and the switchbacks of Via Krupp above, was the single best moment of the trip.
+Swim here, looking up at the cliffs and the switchbacks of Via Krupp above, and you'll understand why this is the moment the whole trip turns on.

 Day 4: Departure Calm